Abuse here means non-accidental action (or inaction) that harms a vulnerable adult.

 - sexual abuse

 - physical abuse

 - exploitation or abandonment of a vulnerable adult

 Neglect is when a person or agency with a duty to care for a vulnerable adult acts (or fails to act) in a way that results in the vulnerable adult not getting care needed to keep them physically or mentally healthy.

-Exploitation is when an abuser illegally/improperly uses a vulnerable adult or the vulnerable adult's income/resources, including trust funds or bank accounts, for the abuser's profit/advantage.
+Exploitation happens when an abuser illegally or improperly uses a vulnerable adult or the vulnerable adult's income and/or resources, including trust funds or bank accounts, for the abuser's profit or advantage.

 Abandonment is when a person or agency with a duty to care for a vulnerable adult acts (or fails to act) in a way that leaves the vulnerable adult unable to get needed food, clothing, shelter, or health care.